combattingbias/combattingbias.huygens.knaw.nl/docs/Team/Partners/Projects.md

 _Combatting Bias_ works closely with partner projects, which will play a pivotal role in data sharing, collaboration, and knowledge exchange.
 These partner projects have a shared focus on data related to colonialism and slavery and as a practical matter, already deal with:

-**1. Dataset Creation:** They specialise in creating and organising data sourced from colonial archives, encompassing named and unnamed individuals, places, and polities across Asia, Africa, and the Americas.
+1. **Dataset Creation:** They specialise in creating and organising data sourced from colonial archives, encompassing named and unnamed individuals, places, and polities across Asia, Africa, and the Americas.

-**2. Addressing Historical Imbalances:** The partner projects work to counterbalance archival silences and rectify historiographic imbalances.
+2. **Addressing Historical Imbalances:** The partner projects work to counterbalance archival silences and rectify historiographic imbalances.

-**3. Ethical Considerations:** The coalition is deeply committed to addressing ethical dilemmas inherent in creating and (re)presenting data related to colonial histories.
+3. **Ethical Considerations:** The coalition is deeply committed to addressing ethical dilemmas inherent in creating and (re)presenting data related to colonial histories.

 These projects are: